yoondoong/electron_presentation/README.md

 Aaaaannnd Psych!
 ----

 We actually have a customized start repository, which is this one!
-Now fork it and delete the old repo!
+Now fork it and delete the one you just created!

 So from your command line: